 - Trading strategies: Traders and investors often focus on sectors where activity is high, hoping to capitalize on fast-moving trends.

-Stock Sectors Explained – The Building Blocks of the Market
+Stock Sectors Explained: the Building Blocks of the Market

 - 11 Sectors